mauriziodapor/POLARe/README.md

 Differential elastic scattering cross-section of spin-polarized positron and electron beams impinging on neutral atoms

 POLARe is a c code which allows to calculate the differential elastic scattering cross-section (DESCS) of positrons and electrons impinging on neutral atoms.
-It uses the relativistic partial wave expansion method (Mott cross-section).
+It uses the relativistic partial wave expansion method (Mott theory).

 The z axis is along the direction of particle incidence.

 The user should include the input data in the "INPUT/input.txt" file.
 For example, for calculating the DESCS of 1000 eV electrons in Xe (atomic number Z=54), the "INPUT/input.txt" file can contain the following information: